Gina-Frankel/CV/README.md

 ### Problem solving

 I love solving problems by applying both logical and creative processes.
-I first deconstruct the problem by seperating it into smaller sections.
+I first deconstruct the problem by separating it into smaller sections.
 I will then analyse the key factors of the problem.
 If the solution is not clear I will engage in research, experimenting and brainstorming.
 As a teacher, I used this approach to solve educational issues.
-If a child was not focusing on thier work I would look at all the underlying reasons, including if the work matched the child's ability and  cognitive style and if it was engaging.
-I would then explore less traditional teaching methods and create innovative resources to ensure that the the child could excel.
-For example, I created a game to teach about the decimal system, which resulted in much higher level of engagement and attainment of curriculum outcomes.
+If a child was not focusing on their work I would look at all the underlying reasons, including if the work matched the child's ability and  cognitive style and if it was engaging.
+I would then explore less traditional teaching methods and create innovative resources to ensure that all child could excel.
+For example, I created a game to teach about the decimal system, which resulted in a much higher level of engagement and attainment of curriculum outcomes.

 When deconstructing coding problems I use TDD and tools such as Input and Output tables, User Stories, and UML diagrams.
 I love challenging problems which require me to brainstorm and experiment with different solutions.
-I have recieved consistent feedback from peers, coaches and external reviewers that I have thorough and methodoligical approach.
+I have received consistent feedback from peers, coaches and external reviewers that I have a thorough and methodological approach.

 ### Communication